 It is difficult to obtain reliable measurements of precipitation on board a ship, owing to the aerodynamic effect of the superstructure of the ship, the influence of roll and pitch, the capture of spray, and the changes in ship position.
 The equipment used on ships for the measurement of precipitation should be constructed and exposed in such a manner that the first three effects mentioned above are avoided or minimized as far as possible.
 For a shipboard raingauge, placing the instrument as far forward and as high as practicable seems to be most effective.
 However, other exposures may be found in particular cases to provide for easier management.

-Precipitation measurements from moored or fixed stations (shipslightships, large buoys, towers, etc.) are particularly valuable because the effect of ship speed is eliminated and the data can, thus, be included in climatological analyses without reduction.
+Precipitation measurements from ships “on station” (e.g., light vessels, research vessels, etc.) are particularly valuable because the effect of ship speed is eliminated and the data can, thus, be included in climatological analyses without reduction.
 However, any problems of platform motion and salt contamination must still be considered.

 Gimbal-mounted raingauge